WTW-IM/es-components/packages/es-components/src/components/theme/Themes.md

-To apply a theme you can either wrap your root react app component in a `<ThemeProvider theme='[themeName]'>` wrapper component, or provide a theme to individual components via the `theme` prop.
+To apply a theme wrap your root react app component in a `<ThemeProvider theme='[themeName]'>` wrapper component.
 The `ThemeProvider` wrapper provides the supplied theme to any components underneath it.
 See [styled-components Theming](https://www.styled-components.com/docs/advanced#theming).

 Example:
 ```html